In response to COVID-19

 Transcript and Grading Policies

-- We know many schools have adopted a pass/fail grading policy, and that many international exams have been canceled or significantly altered this year.
+- We know many schools have adopted a pass/fail grading policy, and that many international exams have been canceled or significantly altered.
 This will not put applicants at a disadvantage in any way.

 - As always, we will review academic results within the context of school policies and local/global events.

-- We understand that students may not have access to traditional extracurricular activities this year, and that many activities have been canceled or altered.
+- We understand that students may not have access to traditional extracurricular activities, and that many activities have been canceled or altered.

 - Generally speaking, we want to know how you spend your time outside the classroom.
 This helps us understand your interests, your responsibilities, and your potential contributions to the Stanford community.